BabisGrizzly/netbox-docker-wsl2/README.md

 #### or manually:

-`Windows Menu -> Settings -> Update & Security -> Windows Security -> Open Windows Security -> Firewall & network protection -> Advanced settings -> Inbound Rules -> New Rule -> Port -> Give only wished port -> Allow the connection -> Apply on all network locations and domains -> Give a name -> Finish.`
+`Windows Menu -> Settings -> Update & Security -> Windows Security -> Open Windows Security -> Firewall & network protection -> Advanced settings -> Inbound Rules -> New Rule -> Port -> Give only wished port -> Allow the connection -> Apply on all network locations and domains -> Give a name -> Finish`

 Congratulations, now others (on the same Network) will be able to connect to your NetBox instance.